 - Lighting for night games

 Blythe Field is home to our girls lacrosse teams in the spring doubles as our primary football practice facility in the fall.
 It features two sets of permanent football goalposts and a remote-operated electronic scoreboard.

 Crawford Field is the primary training facility for our boys and girls soccer teams.
 It includes a single practice field and an additional half-field annex.

 Our varsity softball team practices and plays its home games on this centrally located field, which has dugouts, bullpens, and a batting cage adjacent to the field.

-Our Middle School campus features four fields designated for 7th and 8th grade practices and competitions: one used for field hockey in the fall and shared by our boys and girls lacrosse teams in the spring; one baseball diamond; one softball diamond; and one shared between football and boys soccer in the fall and used by girls soccer in the spring.
+Our Middle School campus features four fields designated for 7th and 8th grade practices and competitions: one used for field hockey in the fall and shared by our boys and girls lacrosse teams in the spring; one baseball diamond; one softball diamond; and one field shared between football and boys soccer in the fall, and used by girls soccer in the spring.
 The baseball and softball diamonds both feature batting cage areas, and the football/soccer field is ringed by a four-lane track.

 The Bruton Smith Athletic Center (BSAC) serves as the hub of Country Day’s athletics facilities.

 Located on the building’s main level, Harris Gymnasium features: